 HQT's application of the maximum allowance is consistent with FERC's "higher of" policy.
 As with the FERC's "higher of" policy, the requesting customer either pays a) the embedded system rate if the cost of the upgrade is at or below the embedded cost or b) the incremental cost of the upgrade if the cost of the upgrade is above the embedded cost.
 The maximum allowance relates to the "embedded cost."
-Therefore, if the cost of the upgrade is less than or equal to the maximum allowance, the customer does not make any contribution but covers the cost of the upgrade is greater than the maximum allowance, the customer down cost."

-amount above the maximum allowance and pays HQT's transmission tariff to cover the cost of the rolled-in portion of the upgrade costs.
+Therefore, if the cost of the upgrade is less than or equal to the maximum allowance, the customer does not make any contribution but covers the cost of the upgrade is greater than the maximum allowance, the customer does not make a customer makes a contribution for the amount above the maximum allowance and pays HQT's transmission tariff to cover the cost of the rolled-in portion of the upgrade costs.